foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/nord-witchhunter.md

 > Full religion information can be found on the [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) description page.

-Wherever you come from originally you recognize the Nine Divines of the Imperial Pantheon.
+Wherever you come from originally, you recognize the Nine Divines of the Imperial Pantheon.
 Few families are so rooted in the Empire as yours, after all.
 Of the Nine, three in particular speak to you in your journeys. **Kynareth** is often the patron of travelers like yourself.
 It was **Julianos** who urged you to leave your home in search of history's forgotten lessons.
 And you can never forget the ubiquitous **Akatosh**, god-defender of the Empire who commands you to worship the Nine.

 <details>